andrea260198/quant_finance/README.md

 ![image](images/monte_carlo_std_error_2.png)

-The images above also show that binomial pricing methos is computationally more efficient compared to Monte Carlo method when pricing European options.
+To sum up, the two images above show that the binomial tree pricing method is computationally more efficient compared to Monte Carlo method when pricing European options.
+However, thanks to Quasi-Monte Carlo methods, it is possible to reach a numerical complexity comparable to binomial trees.

 ### American call option price surface